-Analysis: The consumer confidence indexes are mixed, with one trending higher and one trending lower.
-In any case, they are both at elevated levels, which can be a longer term contrarian indicator.
-Given my framework, I'm currently neutral/negative on this picture.
-Chart Framework: I'd get incrementally positive if both measures are trending higher on a YoY basis.
+Analysis: The consumer confidence indexes are now both trending lower, from elevated levels, which is consistent with late cycle patterns.
+Given my framework, I'm currently negative on this picture.
+Chart Framework: I'd get incrementally positive if one or both measures are trending higher on a YoY basis.